vlfeat/matconvnet/doc/site/docs/install.md

 ## Further examples

-To compile all the features in MatConvNet on a Mac and MATLAB 2014b, CUDA toolkit 6.5 and CuDNN Release Candidate 2, use:
+To compile all the features in MatConvNet on a Mac and MATLAB 2014b, CUDA toolkit 6.5 and cuDNN Release Candidate 2, use:

     > vl_compilenn('enableGpu', true, 'cudaMethod', 'nvcc', ...
                    'cudaRoot', '/Developer/NVIDIA/CUDA-6.5', ...